surniaulula/wpsso/readme.txt

 = 8.14.0-dev.1 =

-(TBD) Added a 'disabled' status light (Yellow) to the SSO &gt; Features Status page.
+(2020/11/23) Added a 'disabled' status light (Yellow) to the SSO &gt; Features Status page.

 = 8.13.0 =